 Inspiring innovation is one of the hottest topics in business today.
-Many successful companies have gotten to the top with innovation – Apple, Amazon, Netflix, Uber, to name a few – sparking many other organizations to want to duplicate their success.
+Many successful companies have gotten to the top with innovation – Apple, Amazon, Netflix, and Uber, to name a few – sparking many other organizations to want to duplicate their success.

 Inspiring innovation is defined as a new idea applied for positive impact.
 Innovative companies are able to continuously develop great ideas for new products, ways of working or new strategies.

 The importance of innovation in business can be broken down into two key areas:

 Organizations need more than good products.
 They also need innovative processes to drive down costs and improve productivity.